-On behalf of the Board, I would like to express my sincere appreciation to all our shareholders, customers, business partners, bankers and suppliers for their continued support and faith in us.
+On behalf of the Board, I would like to express my sincere appreciation to our valued shareholders, customers, business partners, bankers and suppliers for their unwavering support, as well as our management team and staff for their dedication and commitment.
+I look forward for your continued support in years to come.